Boost Event-Driven Tactile Learning with Location Spiking Neurons: Introduction

 Portions of this work ``Event-Driven Tactile Learning with Location Spiking Neurons~\cite{kangTactile}'' were accepted by IJCNN 2022 and an oral presentation was given at the IEEE WCCI 2022.
-In this paper, we expand the idea of location spiking neurons to TLIF neurons and propose LLIF neurons.
-Moreover, we build the Hybrid\_LIF\_GNN for event-driven tactile learning, which adopts spatio-temporal topologies and employs a more complicated network structure compared to the Hybrid\_SRM\_FC.
-We further include more data, experiments, and interpretation to demonstrate the effectiveness and energy efficiency of the proposed neurons and models.
-Last but not least, we provide preliminary results of the location spiking neurons on event-driven audio learning to show the broad applicability and potential impact of this work.
+We highlight the additional contributions in this paper. \begin{itemize} \item To make the location spiking neurons user-friendly in various spike-based learning frameworks, we expand the idea of location spiking neurons to the most commonly-used TLIF neurons and propose the LLIF neurons.
+Specifically, the LLIF neurons update their membrane potentials based on locations and enable the models to extract features with spatial recurrent neuronal dynamics.
+We can incorporate the LLIF neurons into popular spike-based learning frameworks like STBP~\cite{wu2018spatio} and tap their feature representation potential.
+We believe such neuron models can have a broad impact on the SNN community and spur the research on spike-based learning. \item To demonstrate the advantage of LLIF neurons and further boost the event-based tactile learning performance, we build the Hybrid\_LIF\_GNN, which fuses the spatial spiking graph neural network with TLIF neurons and the temporal spiking graph neural network with LLIF neurons.
+The model extracts features from tactile spatial graphs and tactile temporal graphs concurrently.
+To the best of our knowledge, this is the first work to construct tactile temporal graphs based on event sequences and build a temporal spiking graph neural network for event-driven tactile learning. \item We further include more data, experiments, and interpretation to demonstrate the effectiveness and energy efficiency of the proposed neurons and models.
+Extensive experiments on real-world datasets show that the Hybrid\_LIF\_GNN significantly outperforms the state-of-the-art methods for event-driven tactile learning, including the Hybrid\_SRM\_FC~\cite{kangTactile}.
+Moreover, the computational cost evaluation demonstrates the high-efficiency benefits of the Hybrid\_LIF\_GNN and LLIF neurons, which may unlock their potential on neuromorphic hardware.
+The source code is available at \url{https://github.com/pkang2017/TactileLSN}. \item We thoroughly discuss the advantages and limitations of existing spiking neurons and location spiking neurons.
+Moreover, we provide preliminary results on event-driven audio learning and discuss the broad applicability and potential impact of this work on other spike-based learning applications. \end{itemize}